In this article, we are going to discuss Everest Base Camp Trek In May.

 - Put on waterproof hiking shoes.
 Also, it protects your feet from getting wet while walking immediately after rain or over trails with flowing water.

 - Take precautions if you are allergic to pollens.
 May is a flowering season.

 - To protect yourself and your gear, carry a rain jacket, poncho, or an umbrella

 - You lose a lot of body fluids through sweat.
 Drink plenty of water.
 This helps you also with acclimatization.

 - Start trekking early in the morning and avoid the midday sun.

 - Purchase travel insurance.

-- Hire an experienced, professional and licensed guide.
+- Also, hire an experienced, professional, and licensed guide.

-- Prepare your trek in advance with simple work out.
+- Prepare your trek in advance with the simple workout.
 Read more about pre-trek training or contact us for guidance.

 - Carry insect repellents.